Visiting Assistant Professor of Biology

 Akpan has also worked for Science News, Science magazine, KUSP Central Coast Public Radio; Santa Cruz Sentinel; and as a writer for the Center for Infection and Immunity at Columbia’s Mailman School of Public Health.
 As a graduate research assistant in Columbia’s Department of Pathology and Molecular Medicine, he examined how neurons die during cerebral ischemia (stroke) and identified novel cell death inhibitors with therapeutic efficacy.
 As an intern in Tufts University’s Department of Immunology, he conducted research on Trypanosoma cruzi, the parasitic agent of Chagas disease.
 Articles on this research were published in the Journal of Neuroscience and Brain Research.

 BA, Bard College; MA, MPhil, PhD, Columbia University Graduate School of Arts and Sciences; certificate, University of California Santa Cruz Science Communication Graduate Program.
-At Bard: Spring 2022.
+At Bard since 2022.